Apple’s AirPower Wireless Charging Mat Could Be Coming Soon

 While the Apple AirPods have been a massive market success, the current iteration of the product does not offer wireless charging.
 Given that the AirPods are meant to be a fully wireless solution, a second run — one with wireless charging capability linked to the rumored release of the AirPower — is already rumored to be in the works.
 This would likely be a boon to heavy Apple users, as wireless charging for a wireless product eliminates the vast majority of the cabling involved in the entire process.

-While no manufacturer’s suggested retail price has been put forth as yet, several commenters in the Verge’s discussion section speculated that the price point might be somewhere between $149 and $249 upon release.
+While no manufacturer’s suggested retail price has been hinted at as yet, several commenters in the Verge’s discussion section speculated that the price point might be somewhere between $149 and $249 upon release.